In-Touch/laravel-newrelic/README.md

 Now, run `composer update`

-Once the package is installed, open your `app/config/app.php` configuration file and location the `providers` key.
+Once the package is installed, open your `app/config/app.php` configuration file and locate the `providers` key.
 Add the following line to the end:

     'Intouch\LaravelNewrelic\LaravelNewrelicServiceProvider',